USGS-R/WQ-Review/README.md

 Guidance for setting up ODBC connection to NWIS
 ----------

-Your database administrator or IT specialist will may need to assist for these steps.
+Your database administrator or IT specialist may need to assist with these steps.

 ## Step 1
 You need to setup a user Data Source Name (User DSN).